Stuart Forster visits the Piece Hall in Halifax, West Yorkshire.

 Getting to Halifax

 Halifax is under three hours’ rail journey from London.
 A direct Grand Central service runs between London’s King’s Cross railway station and Halifax.
-Virgin Trains East Coast offer connections from Leeds, 39 minutes away.
+Regional trains offer connections from Leeds, 39 minutes away.
 Halifax is a 12-minute rail journey from Bradford Interchange and 45 minutes from Manchester Victoria.

 Prefer driving?
 Halifax can be accessed via the M62 and A58.